kwkraus/HOW-Sessions/sessions/selenium/docs/4-Advanced Testing.md

 Selenium has several different API calls that allow a test to access the source of a page, title for a page, and any elements loaded into the Document Object Model (DOM).

-In this section, we'll create several tests demonstrating different API calls to manipulate and verify page data and behavior.
+In this section, we'll create several tests in our `HOW.Selenium.WebApp.Framework` project that demonstrate different API calls to manipulate and verify page data and behavior.

 ### PageSource and Title